RayBenefield/dev-xp/docs/worklog.md

 # Worklog

+## #814

+Making progress on parsing... realized I needed the mappings as well as the `global.utoc` and `global.ucas` files to make more progress.
+Slowly getting there.
+Hopefully I don't hit a brick wall.

 ## #813

 Went to go start on data mining with `node-wick` and had to go grab a file from